andreas-masaoutis/in_and_out/project_documentation/user_documentation.md

 So. let's get started

+## OS
+The solution has been developed and tested on Ubuntu 22.04.2 with root privileges.
+You might experience difference when using the command line to execute the solution, but it should work as advertised when using Docker

 ## Where you can find the computed solution
 The main outcome is a set of three files with answers to the three questions posed.
 You can find these answers in the folder